SniggsR/AIPI-540---Recommendation-systems-module/Scripts/README.md

+* `preprocess_data` : this is the script that we're using to clean the initial data and remove uncessary data.It also contains code whe.
 * `Hybrid_Filtering` : this is the script that we're using to implement Hybrid Model.
 * `Content_Filtering.py`: this is the script that we're using to implement Content Filtering Model.
 * `Collaborative_Filtering.py`: this is the script that we're using to implement Collaborative Filtering Model.